andreipopi/JsonSchemaToRDF/README.md

 # JSON Schema to RDF

+According to Linked-Data best practices, RDF vocabularies and Shacl shapes are desiderata.
 This is a component tailored to the current GBFS use case and json schema structure.
 It transforms GBFS JSON schemas into corresponding RDF vocabularies and Shacl shapes.